HamzaElshafie/h100_gemm/notes/Warptiling.md

 with the way the hardware actually schedules instructions.

   - Each warp can execute independently.
   - If one warp stalls on memory, others can continue executing, which keeps warp scheduler slots full and reduces idle cycles.

 ### Control over shared memory access:

-Shared memory bank conflicts only occur within a warp, not between them.
-By assigning each warp its own sub-tile and carefully planning how it accesses shared memory, we can, avoid bank conflicts without padding the entire block tile.
+Shared memory in each SM is divided into 32 banks, each 4 bytes wide.
+Every time a warp accesses shared memory, each thread gets mapped to one of these banks, based on the address (or word index) it wants.

+- Bank 0 holds all words whose indices are divisible by 32 (word 0, 32, 64, …).
+- Bank 1 holds words with index 1, 33, 65, … and so on.
+- The bank is determined by:
+   - bank_index = word_index % 32

 ### Improved register cache locality: